stories-with-dice/quartz_obsidian/content/Blog/Cthulhu Eternal (and Delta Green) - Motivation Rules v2.md

 This is an alternative of [[Cthulhu Eternal - Custom Rules for Motivations]].

+These are some custom rules for more engaging Motivations in https://www.drivethrurpg.com/product/384110/Cthulhu-Eternal--Modern-Age-SRD (also compatible with https://www.drivethrurpg.com/product/181674/Delta-Green-Agents-Handbook).
 ## Design Goals
 - Offer a re-roll mechanic
 - The re-roll mechanic should connect to the PC's Motivations